gconybear/marshall/README.md

 TODO

 - [ ] build out delegation pipeline
-- [ ] expand toolkit for use in both ensemble and delegation pipelines
+- [ ] expand toolkit for use in with any LLM class
 - [ ] rag func examples